-Saavik ignored the background sounds around her like everyone else on the station's concourse, including the man seated in a chair on her left.
+Saavik ignored the background sounds around her like everyone else on the station's concourse and stepped down into the small lounge.
+The man seated at a table along the large windows perked up when he saw her.

 "There you are!"
 McCoy rose out of an old sense of gallantry and pulled out her chair for the same reason.
-She used to insist it was unnecessary, but it was illogical to continue when the other person ignored her, so she no longer brought it up.
+She used to insist it was unnecessary, but it was illogical to continue when the other person ignored her.

 "Did you think I would not arrive, Doctor?"